top of page

 Teaching Experience

-My teaching experience includes on-campus teaching (Public Administration; Public Policy Problems), on-line teaching (Political Science Research Methods), and course development (Research Methods; Policy Analysis).
+My teaching experience includes on-campus teaching (Public Administration; Public Policy Problems; Qualitative Methods), on-line teaching (Political Science Research Methods; Qualitative Methods), and course development (Research Methods; Policy Analysis).
 I have received positive scores in my teaching evaluations, including scores higher than the departmental and university medians.
 I am comfortable teaching undergraduate and graduate-level courses, especially those focused on public policy, policy analysis and/or social and political change.
 Finally, I enjoy helping students identify and supporting them with internship, capstone project and/or career development opportunities.

 Teaching Approach